AztecProtocol/aztec-v1-specification/README.md

 A `MINTABLE` proof will produce a `proofOutputs` object with two entries.

-* The first entry contains the old `totalMinted` value and the new `totalMinted` value
+* The first entry contains the old `confidentialTotalMinted` note and the new `confidentialTotalMinted` value
 * The second entry contains a list of notes that are to be minted

-If the `totalMinted` value does not match the old `totalMinted` value in `proofOutputs`, the transaction will revert.
+If the `confidentialTotalMinted` value does not match the old `confidentialTotalMinted` value in `proofOutputs`, the transaction will revert.

 If all checks pass, the relevant AZTEC notes will be added to the note registry.